-Payments Due by Period (\$) Less than 1 to 3 3 to 5 More than Contractual Obligations Total 1 year years years 5 years Operating Lease Obligations(1) \$ 2,494 \$ 738 \$1,616 \$140 Debt Obligations(2) \$15,194 \$ 9,215 \$5,979
+Payments Due by Period (\$) Contractual Obligations Total Less than 1 year More than 5 years Operating Lease Obligations (1) \$ 2,494 \$ 738 \$1,616 \$140 Debt Obligations (2) \$15,194 \$9,215 \$5,979

 - (1) Represents minimum future lease payments under Cerulean's non-cancellable operating lease.
 The minimum lease payments above do not include any related common area maintenance charges or real estate taxes.
 In May 2017, Cerulean paid approximately \$427,000 to its landlord to terminate its facility lease. - (2) Consists of payment obligations for principal and interest to Hercules under the Hercules Loan Agreement.
 As of December 31, 2016, Cerulean had \$13.1 million in outstanding borrowings under the debt facility, bearing interest at 7.3% with a one-time final payment of 6.7% of the original principal amount of \$21.0 million due on July 1, 2018.
 In March 2017, Cerulean paid \$12.4 million to Hercules, representing the principal, accrued and unpaid interest, fees, costs and expenses outstanding under the Hercules Loan Agreement in repayment in full of Cerulean's outstanding obligations under the Hercules Loan Agreement and the Hercules Loan Agreement was terminated.